 Homegrown herbs and a $10 bottle of vodka would make several times the amount of tincture as buying a $10 pre-made tincture.

-I am like experimenting so I have tincture one in vodka and one in vegetable glycerin (for a kid-friendly version).
+I love experimenting so I have done tinctures one in vodka, gin and vegetable glycerin (for a kid-friendly version).
+Don’t be afraid to try something differnt out!

 Echinacea Tincture Recipe